wojciechszyszka/twoarms_calibration/README.md

 tag_family:        'tag36h11' # options: tagStandard52h13, tagStandard41h12, tag36h11, tag25h9, tag16h5, tagCustom48h12, tagCircle21h7, tagCircle49h12
 ```
 Scale up the images in your favorite editor and print them out.
 Remember to measure the size of the tag.
 Change the size and ID of the tag in 'apriltag_ros/apriltag_ros/config/tags.yaml'.
-- Place the camera (tracking system) in a fixed position.
-Make sure it can see both arms with ca. 40cm margin.
-- Position the robots, so that the tags are facing the camera.
-- Set IP adresses of robots in 'two_putarms/launch/calibrate.launch'
 ``` yaml
 standalone_tags:
   [